The Space Between Engineering and Manufacturing

 They use the more cost effective mid ranged systems.
-They create fully detailed AIDs (drawings) as PDF and deliver it with the 3D model.
+They create fully detailed AIDs (drawings) as PDF and deliver it with the 3D model in a neutral (STEP) or native file.
 There is very little complication.
 The CAD/CAM systems the suppliers use can read most of the native files of the popular systems plus all of the neutral formats and with the free adobe reader they can view the documentation.
 No special equipment or software required.
 Can you imagine the additional costs the large companies that have incurred by basing their complete operation on the PLM included in a high end CAD package?
 It is truly shocking.

 This article shows an actual released PMI (shown above) from a large aircraft company.
 It violate so many standards of the past.
 It is like someone with virtually no engineering experience did it.
 I can send you the original Catia file, if you can even read it.
 This is a sample file for their suppliers.
 It is incredibly embarrassing.